On equal-input and monotone Markov matrices: Abstract

 \section{Abstract}

-The classes of equal-input and of monotone Markov matrices are revisited, with special focus on embeddability, infinite divisibility, and mutual relations.
-Several uniqueness results for the embedding problem are obtained in the process.
-We employ various algebraic and geometric tools, including commutativity, permutation invariance and convexity.
+The {practically important} classes of equal-input and of monotone Markov matrices are revisited, with special focus on embeddability, infinite divisibility, and mutual relations.
+Several uniqueness results for the {classic Markov} embedding problem are obtained in the process. {To achieve our results, we need to} employ various algebraic and geometric tools, including commutativity, permutation invariance and convexity.
 Of particular relevance in several demarcation results are Markov matrices that are idempotents.

 \keywords{Markov matrix, embedding problem, monotone partial order, convexity} \subjclass[2010]{60J10}